 The superb optics and high power suppress Moonlight and sky-glow much better than most binoculars.
 Aldebaran still shone burningly bright and intensely coloured right by a full Moon.

 I was unable to get any ghosting, even from a full Moon.
 Similarly, veiling flare around a full Moon or streetlight was generally well suppressed.
-Looking at a bright security light produced no ghosts or spikes of any kind – an outstanding result that confirms the care taken with coatings.
+Looking at a bright security light produced no ghosts or spikes of any kind – an outstanding result that confirms the care taken with coatings and baffles.

 I am used to the high power and generally don’t find it a problem.
 I rest on my car when I can to reduce shakes, but generally these just show you more.